-New music has also been an important part of his engagements with other orchestras and ensembles.
-These include Britten’s Church Parables for Opéra National du Rhin, the Canadian premiere of Birtwistle’s Punch and Judy, John Hardy’s orchestral score to the film The Life Story of David Lloyd George, Veryan Weston’s Songs from a Prison Diary (Le Mans Jazz Festival) as well as performances with the BBC Concert Orchestra, Scottish Chamber Orchestra, London Mozart Players, Orchestre Symphonique de Mulhouse, Scottish Opera, Norway’s BIT 20 Ensemble, Musikfabrik of Cologne, The Composers’ Ensemble and PM Music Ensemble .
+Equally at home on the concert platform and in the studio, new music has also been an important feature of Michael Rafferty’s wider conducting work.
+Repertoire has included John Hardy’s orchestral score to the film The Life Story of David Lloyd George, Veryan Weston’s Songs from a Prison Diary (Le Mans Jazz Festival) as well as performances with the BBC Concert Orchestra, Scottish Chamber Orchestra, London Mozart Players, Orchestre Symphonique de Mulhouse, Scottish Opera, Norway’s BIT 20 Ensemble, Musikfabrik of Cologne, The Composers’ Ensemble, PM Music Ensemble, Korea’s TIMF Ensemble and Turkey’s Hezarfen Ensemble.
 For 10 years, he was conductor of the Royal Welsh College of Music and Drama Millennium Ensemble.
-In total Michael Rafferty has conducted the works of over 90 living composers and more than 40 opera productions.
+In total Michael Rafferty has conducted the works of over 100 living composers and more than 50 opera productions.

 'In the end it is conductor Michael Rafferty to whom we should hand the victor’s spoils.
 He has not only understood the composer’s intent, empathizing with his special soundworld, conveying to young singers and instrumentalists alike how to phrase, how to breathe beauty into fragments, how to imbue a whisper with the power of a scream, but remains meticulously honest and loyal to the score.
 Here everything was in balance.
 Finally it was a case of prima la musica e poi le parole.'